wicnmys/mate-security-hw/README.md

 1. Subclass `BaseAgent` in `src/agents/`
 2. Implement `__init__` and `run` methods
 3. Add tests in `tests/test_your_agent.py`
+4. Create an agent card in `src/agents/agent_cards/`
-4. Update experiments to include new agent
+5. Update experiments to include new agent

 **Add a new retrieval strategy:**
 1. Create new class in `src/retrieval/`